briancmlee/cakeml/basis/README.md

 Proofs about the code in the TextIO module.

 [TimeProgScript.sml](TimeProgScript.sml):
-Module for getting UNIX epoch time.
+Module for getting the current time from an FFI call (with gettimeofday).
+Represents time and time intervals as an abstract type, and defines basic arithmetic operations on time.

 [TimeProofScript.sml](TimeProofScript.sml):
 Proof about the command-line module of the CakeML standard basis library.